theworkisthework/terraForge/docs/terraForge-user-guide.md

 | Midpoints (t, b)         | Vertical resize   |
 | Midpoints (l, r)         | Horizontal resize |

+### Rotating an Object

+A **rotation handle** (filled circle) appears above the top-centre of the bounding box when an object is selected.
+Drag it to rotate freely.
+The bounding box and all eight scale handles track the rotation.

+For precise angles, use the **Rotation** numeric input in the Properties panel.
+Rotation snaps automatically to 0° / 45° / 90° / 135° / 180° / 225° / 270° / 315° when within 3° of a preset.

 ### Deleting an Object

 Select the object and press **Delete** or **Backspace**, or click the **✕** button that appears near the top-right corner of the selected object's bounding box.